frankc60/jStrip/README.md

 ### .replace(*/regex/, "text"*)

-Use regular expression to replace content. **/regex/** is a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to search for.
+Use regular expression to replace content. **regex** is a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to search for.
 **"text"** is the replacement string.

 ```js